smscommunity/sms-guide/info/il.md

 ### Sheet Rules
 [ILs Sheet Rules](il/rules){: .btn }

 Please read the rules of the IL spreadsheet at this link.
-These apply to the main tab, *ILs*; other tabs loosely abide by these but are informal have some deviations.
-Check example videos from the sheet you're interested in, and ask in the Discord's #help channel if still unclear.
+These rules apply to the main tab, **ILs**; other tabs loosely abide by these but their rules are informal and have some deviations.
+Check example videos from the sheet you're interested in and ask in the Discord's #help channel if still unclear.

 ### Setting Up Hardware
 [Practice Codes](https://gct.zint.ch){: .btn }